 More complex cases

 Sometimes, more extensive bowel surgery is necessary.
 When an infected organ or area of tissue is diffusely involved, segmental resection and anastomosis may be necessary.
 This is a procedure we use to cut into the bowel to remove areas of diffuse endometriosis.
 We then reattach the bowels to their newly restored anatomy.
 Other versions of this include serosal/peritoneum excision, nodulectomy, and disk and segmental excision.
 At times we may even end up doing multi-centered surgery, which involves rectal resection, sigmoid resection, ileocecal resection, and anastomosis.
 So, we can end up using three different resection techniques with anastomosis in order to thoroughly treat the multiple organ involvement that bowel endometriosis can cause.

 What is our method of “team surgery?”

 Endometriosis is a multiple-organ disease.
 This means that it can affect organs such as the bowels, bladder, diaphragm, and even the lungs and kidneys.
 For this reason, teamwork is a necessary component of our approach.
 Bowel endometriosis is particularly complex and requires a multidisciplinary surgical team to provide the best quality care to our patients.
-During these surgeries, Dr. Seckin and Dr. Goldstein work with a team of highly skilled laparoscopic surgeons.
+During these surgeries, Dr. Seckin and the teamwork with a team of highly skilled laparoscopic surgeons.
 The colorectal and urology specialists on our team have worked with us for many years.
 They have extensive experience in performing surgeries alongside Dr. Seckin.
 Our philosophy of endometriosis team practice ensures a high surgical volume of diversification and knowledge.
 This is crucial to minimize postoperative complications and increase the opportunity for a successful outcome.